Androgenesis: Elimination of the maternal nuclear genome

 When androgenesis occurs via elimination of the maternal nuclear genome, the elimination takes place after fertilization.
 The nuclei of the two gametes fuse as normal, but immediately afterwards the male nuclear genome then eliminates the female nuclear genome, leaving a fertilized ovum with only the nuclear genome of the male parent.
 If viable, the resulting offspring is a clone or sub-clone of the sperm- or pollen-producing parent.

 Elimination of the maternal nuclear genome is evolutionarily advantageous for the male parent, because all offspring produced have entirely paternally-inherited alleles: in contrast, a male parent that reproduces sexually without androgenesis only passes down half of its genetic material to each of its offspring.
 A male allele promoting the elimination of the female gametic nucleus therefore has a high fitness advantage and can spread through a population and even reach fixation.
 However, this may be part of the reason androgenesis is very rarely observed in nature: despite being advantageous to the individual producing offspring, it is deleterious to the population as a whole: if an androgenesis-inducing allele reaches high frequencies, egg-producing individuals become rare.
 Because both egg- and sperm-producers are necessary for androgenesis, if the sex ratio becomes highly unbalanced and there are too few egg-producers, the population is driven to extinction.
-However, in hermaphrodites (species where a single individual produces both male and female gametes), this is less of a problem since there is no sex ratio.